GonzalezLab/epigenetic-effects-transposons-dmelanogaster/README.md

 - **ANALYSES_EPIGENETICS.Rmd**: R Markdown documents with the code used for doing analyses and creating figures

 ## Citation
-Coronado-Zamora & González (2023) The epigenetics effects of transposable elements are not restricted to gene silencing.
-BioRxiv.
+Coronado-Zamora & González (2025) The epigenetics effects of transposable elements are not restricted to gene silencing.
+Genome Biology.

 ## Contact